 As far as we can see, though, those who have given it a chance can’t find fault with it.
 Customer satisfaction is extremely high, and we think it will remain that way.

 This unit features a 2-stage motor, cased in steel.
 It can provide suction for up to 9000 square feet, so it’s a fantastic choice for larger homes.
-The system implements Soft-Start and Soft-Stop technology that preserves the lifespan of the unit while preventing clogging.
+The system implements Soft-Start and Soft-Stop technology that preserves the unit’s lifespan while preventing clogging.

-It uses hybrid filtration which combines a high-efficiency cyclonic filtration and triple-layer disposable bags for more efficiency.
+It uses hybrid filtration, combining high-efficiency cyclonic filtration and triple-layer disposable bags for more efficiency.
 It’s efficient for those with allergies, and the permanent filter is washable.

-The soft-stop function in this unit not only stops dirt and debris from re-entering your home, but also prevents clogging too.
+The soft-stop function in this unit stops dirt and debris from re-entering your home and prevents clogging.
 Combined with the soft start that eases you into cleaning, it preserves the condition and lifespan of your system.

 The sound-proofing foam incorporated into this unit drops its noise to only 65 decibels.
 It’s one of the quietest central vacuum systems you can find, and it makes a significant difference in your sessions.
 It’s also better for pets who might be frightened by louder systems.